IssyyA/Mental-Health-Overview/README.md

 The dashboard visualizes disorder prevalence, tracks year-over-year trends, and highlights regional differences.
 Its goal is to provide stakeholders, such as global health researchers or policy analysts, with a high-level overview of how mental health has evolved worldwide.

 # Dataset Description
-Column Name	Description
+The main database structure, as seen below, consists of one table: table1, with a total row count of 30,600 records.
+A description of the table is as follows:
-Country	Name of the country
+* Countries
-Continent	Continent the country belongs to
+* Continent
-Year of observation (1990–2019)
+* Year
-Disorder Type of mental health disorder
+* Disorder
-Share of Population of the population affected by the disorder
+* Share of population
 # Key Visualizations

 Top 5 Countries with highest mental health prevalence